Giuslock/AzureSecAnalyzer/README.md

 ## Usage

-To use Azure Sec Bench, follow the steps below:
+To use AzureSecAnalyzer, follow the steps below:

 1. Launch the PowerShell script by running `launch.ps1`.
 2. Select the mode: